Am I Eligible for Gratuity After a One-Month Break in Service? Seeking Advice!

 narendrabararia1971

-I worked in an organisation for 4 years and 9 months then resigned and rejoin the same organisation after one month.
-Finally resigned after 3 years from rejoining.
+I worked in an organization for 4 years and 9 months, then resigned and rejoined the same organization after one month.
+Finally, I resigned after 3 years from rejoining.
 Am I eligible for gratuity?

 nathrao